77-777/OCaml---The-Manual/README.md

 * Functional Application
   * Functional programming is all about having pure functions and calling those pure functions to transform your data.
 Everything is an expression and your IO should be separated and organized in a high level fashion.

+* Functional Ability
+  * Concepts like functors, monads, monoids and whatnot, extend the ability of what you can do in the language with functions.

 * Functional Purity
   * Functions without side effects that are agnostic of system state.
 As many as you can.
 Why?
 Said functions are easy to test, well design and don't depend on external factors. (in theory)